CharlesInteractive/gplate/README.md

 Preview: [gplate.blackiceinteractive.com/](https://gplate.blackiceinteractive.com/)

 ## Get Started
+Get on the right version of node with the included .nvmrc file:

+    nvm use

 Going to need the [Grunt CLI](https://gruntjs.com/using-the-cli) installed globally if you don't already:

     sudo npm install -g grunt-cli